Griggsville Landing Lime Kiln: History

 The Griggsville Landing Lime Kiln is one of the best-preserved periodic lime kilns found in the U.S. state of Illinois.
 When it was built is unknown but it has been established that it is likely it was constructed in the mid-1850s.
 Local traditions hold that the Griggsville Landing kiln was used by English stonemason William Hobson.
 It is said Hobson used the kiln in conjunction with the construction of homes, barns and stone arch bridges in the area during the 19th century.
+A report prepared for the Illinois Department of Conservation posits that the kiln was constructed for James Hutchinson after he purchased the property in 1854, based on available land, deed, and tax records.

+Architecture

+The lime kiln was built into the side of the river bluff.
+It was constructed of local quarried stone and without mortar; the stones were either laid dry or with mud as a binder.
+The kiln is approximately 19 ft in diameter and 17 ft with 3 ft thick walls.
+The remains of two wing walls at a 45 degree angle are barely visible above ground, but originally may have extended at least two-thirds of the total height of the kiln.
+A stone arch at the entrance measures approximately 4 ft wide, 3.5 ft tall, and 12 inch thick.

 Kiln technology

 The kiln at Griggsville Landing is known as a periodic kiln.
 The periodic kiln is an older technology which was used in the United States mostly before the Civil War.
 The technology utilized at Griggsville Landing, however, is far superior to the so-called heap kilns used in lime production.

 Heap kilns

 A heap kiln is a fairly simple kiln.
 It is made by stacking alternating layers of wood, for fuel, and limestone blocks on the ground or in a pit.
 The method is fast but highly inefficient.
 Despite these drawbacks, the heap kiln was used as means of lime production in association with land clearing operations.
 Heap kilns inherent flaw lies in the impossibility of burn-quality control in the log heaps.
 The product that resulted from this method of lime production was often of variable quality and used for little other than fertilizer.
 Heap kilns were being replaced in the more urban parts of the country as early as 1818.